atetz/atetz.github.io/_src/posts/sandbox-n8n.md

 {% galleryImg "/assets/images/n8n-sandbox/02-n8n-12-event-overview.png", "Result", 800 %}
 {% endgallery %}

-<small> My trial expired during writing this article so I ended up running the workflows using docker. </small>
+<small>My trial expired during writing this article so I ended up running the workflows with docker.</small>

 The first node is a Webhook trigger named *Incoming events*.
-I configured it to accept the *POST* http method, set the Authentication to the *Header Auth with the X-API-KEY of the Sandbox* and to respond immediately with a HTTP 204.
+I configured it to:
+- accept the *POST* http method
+- set the Authentication to the *Header Auth* with the X-API-KEY of the Sandbox
+- respond immediately with a HTTP 204.

-After clicking the *Listen for test event* button I sent a test message from the sandbox to the webhook URL: `http://n8n:5678/webhook-test/bad3681a-ff47-4b8b-9dcc-34795ee1067a`.
+After clicking the *Listen for test event* button, I triggered a couple of *ORDER_CREATED* events from the sandbox to the webhook URL.

 {% gallery "BR2TMSWebhook" 2 %}